pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/README.md

 - [Codeception] Bumped `codeception/codeception` version to ^5.0.
 Now, Pimcore is using a new directory structure for tests (Codeception 5 directory structure).
 For details, please see [#13415](https://github.com/pimcore/pimcore/pull/13415)
 - [Session]
   - `AdminSessionHandler` requires session from request stack.
-  - `EcommerceFrameworkBundle\SessionEnvironment` not loading from or storing to session in cli mode anymore.
+  - `EcommerceFrameworkBundle\SessionEnvironment` not loading from or storing into session in cli mode anymore.
   - `EcommerceFrameworkBundle\Tracking\TrackingManager` requires session from request stack.
 - `Element\Service::getValidKey()` strips all control/unassigned, invalid and some more special (e.g. tabs, line-breaks, form-feed & vertical whitespace) characters.